 Once LiceDoctors treats you, your lice infestation will be behind you, so you won't need to worry at all about the bedding or anything else in your house!
 Your technician will treat the head and that stops lice in their tracks!

 LiceDoctors is the most experienced and cost-effective lice removal service in the area; LiceDoctors operates under the guidance of a board-certified, on-staff medical doctor and we back our service with a full guarantee!

-Your experienced lice technician will provide you with complete and private care in the convenience and comfort of your own home.
+Your experienced technician will provide you with complete and private care in the convenience and comfort of your own home, answer your questions about head lice infestation, and educate you on how to prevent future infestations.
 And LiceDoctors prices are lower than salon prices!
 We accept FSA and HSA cards, and some insurance plans will cover treatment.
 Put an end to your lice infestation today by calling LiceDoctors at 800-224-2537.
 Service is available day or night every day of the year.